bjones1/CodeChat_Editor/README.md

 preceding the opening comment delimiter.
 Adjacent doc blocks with identical indents are combined into a single, larger doc block.

-<pre>// This is all one doc block, since only the preceding<br>//   whitespace (there is none) matters, not the amount of <br>// whitespace following the opening comment delimiters.<br>  // This is the beginning of a different doc<br>  // block, since the indent is different.<br>    // Here's a third doc block; inline and block comments<br>    /* combine as long as the whitespace preceeding the comment<br>delimiters is identical.
+<pre>// This is all one doc block, since only the preceding<br>//   whitespace (there is none) matters, not the amount of <br>// whitespace following the opening comment delimiters.<br>  // This is the beginning of a different doc<br>  // block, since the indent is different.<br>    // Here's a third doc block; inline and block comments<br>    /* combine as long as the whitespace preceding the comment<br>delimiters is identical.
 Whitespace inside the comment doesn't affect<br>       the classification. */<br>// These are two separate doc blocks,<br>void foo();<br>// since they are separated by a code block.</pre>

 ### <a id="implementation-programming-language-support"></a>[Programming language support](index.md#programming-language-support)